How do I help those I am discipling to understand and identify the emotions they feel?

 Tools to Reflect on Emotions

-Helping young people reflect on their emotions is so important to guide them into emotional maturity.
-Here are two resources you can use with your young people.
+Helping people reflect on their emotions is so important to guide them into emotional maturity.
+Here are two resources you can use.
 These help us to see we have a choice in how we respond to our emotions.
 And, how we choose to not be ruled by emotions.

 Reflection tool 1